-- New camera-based positioning technologies for robots, drones and autonomous vehicles
+- new camera-based positioning technologies for robots, drones and autonomous vehicles

-- Research papers in top international conferences and journals
+- research papers in top international conferences and journals

-- Research presentations at international conferences and in research organizations like QUT
+- research presentations at international conferences and in research organizations like QUT

-- Technology demonstration videos showing the system in action performing positioning on challenging real world robot and autonomous vehicle datasets, and on actual platforms
+- technology demonstration videos showing the system in action performing positioning on challenging real world robot and autonomous vehicle datasets, and on actual platforms

-- Significant experience and expertise in highly topical areas such as machine learning, robotics and autonomous vehicles
+- significant experience and expertise in highly topical areas such as machine learning, robotics and autonomous vehicles

-- Incredible exposure to the high tech and exciting world of robotics, autonomous vehicles and artificial intelligence
+- incredible exposure to the high-tech and exciting world of robotics, autonomous vehicles and artificial intelligence.

 Skills and experience

-You will need to have a high GPA (above 6) and significant experience and skills in:
+You'll need to have a high GPA (above 6) and significant experience and skills in: